• Latest

 Flow is a mental state characterized by great attention and concentration.
 We are engrossed in what we are doing while we are in the flow.
 We lose track of time and where we are.
 We’re living in the present.

 This sensation of immersion and concentration is quite wonderful.
 It’s similar to a mental high.
-We are awake and lively, and we can do a lot in a short period of time.
+We are awake and lively and can do a lot quickly.

 How flow state can treat anxiety and depression?